top of page

 And to be fair, there’s a lot of conflicting advice out there.
 Some say recruiters don’t read them.
 Others say it’s a vital screening tool to see who actually took the time to care.

-But here’s what I’ve learned after years of career coaching:
+But here’s what I’ve learned after years in career services and coaching:

 It’s your chance to speak directly to the hiring manager.
 To share your values, your why, and the unique magic you bring to the table.